gradientinstitute/aboleth/docs/quickstart.rst

 The main differences here are that ``reg`` is now ``kl``, and we use the ``elbo`` loss function.
-For all intents and purposes ``kl`` is still a regulariser on the weights (it is the Kullback Leibler divergence between the posterior and the prior distributions on the weights), and ``elbo`` is the evidence lower bound objective.
+For all intents and purposes ``kl`` is still a regularizer on the weights (it is the Kullback Leibler divergence between the posterior and the prior distributions on the weights), and ``elbo`` is the evidence lower bound objective.
 Here ``N`` is the (expected) size of the dataset, we need to know this term in order to properly calculate the evidence